The Carrier Bag Levy

-In Northern Ireland, retailers are required to charge at least 5 pence for all new carrier bags.
-The main aim is to protect the environment by greatly cutting the number of carrier bags used and encouraging customers to bring and reuse their own bags.
+In Northern Ireland, retailers are required to charge a levy for all new carrier bags.
+The main aim is to protect the environment by cutting the number of carrier bags used and encouraging customers to bring and reuse their bags.
 Reusing carrier bags saves natural resources and reduces the need for landfill.

-As paper bags and other alternatives to plastic bags can be equally damaging to the environment, the Carrier Bag Levy applies to all carrier bags - not just plastic bags.
+As paper bags and other alternatives to plastic bags can be damaging to the environment, the Carrier Bag Levy applies to all carrier bags - not only plastic bags.
 See charging for carrier bags.